Take irbesartan once each day. You can take the tablets before or after meals.

 Irbesartan may be prescribed on its own to treat high blood pressure, or you may also be given other medicines to take alongside it.
 This is because a combination of medicines which work in different ways can often lower your blood pressure more than one medicine on its own.
-One brand of tablet called CoAprovel® contains a diuretic medicine as well as irbesartan - being prescribed a combination brand like this will help to reduce the number of tablets you need to take each day.
+One brand of tablet called CoAprovel® contains hydrochlorothiazide as well as irbesartan - being prescribed a combination brand like this will help to reduce the number of tablets you need to take each day.

 Before taking irbesartan

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking irbesartan it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breastfeeding.